LaunchAcademy/my-pretty-unicorn-collector-usestate/README.md

 Let's create our very own unicorn app, where we can see a list of unicorns, add new unicorns to our list, and go to individual unicorn show pages.

+Currently, the `UnicornPageContainer` renders an unmade Form and an empty `UnicornIndexContainer`.
+Let's make this app interactive!

 ## Part 1
 Right now, we can't see any of the unicorns from our server on the page.
 Let's change that with a fetch request.

-* Create a `UnicornIndexContainer` that will house the list of unicorns we wish to show.
+* The `UnicornIndexContainer` will house the list of unicorns we wish to show.
-* Add a fetch in `componentDidMount` of the `UnicornIndexContainer`, so that we can load up unicorns from our server!
+* Add a fetch in `useEffect` of the `UnicornIndexContainer`, so that we can load up unicorns from our server!
 * After receiving the unicorns in the `.then` of our fetch, ensure that they display on the page correctly within `UnicornTile` components. `UnicornTile` components should only show the names of unicorns.

 ## Part 2
 Now I want to add new unicorns to our collection, because you can never have enough.
 Let's make a form component with a `POST` fetch.
   * Create a `UnicornFormContainer`.
 Add basic form elements to this stateful container, perhaps even with custom field components!
   * Hook up your field components so that they are `controlled components`, relying on the state of the `UnicornFormContainer`
+  * We should be able to `console.log()` our current field values when a user tries to submit the form.

 Uh oh, we have to somehow pass our newly created unicorn to our `UnicornIndexContainer`.
-Hmmmm, we'll need a new, higher order component above the `UnicornIndexContainer` and `UnicornFormContainer` to house our unicorn state.
+Hmmmm, we'll need to move our state up to the higher order `UnicornPageContainer`.
 We can then pass this state to `UnicornIndexContainer`, and then add to it via the `UnicornFormContainer`.

   * Move the state of the unicorns list from `UnicornIndexContainer` to `UnicornsPageContainer`
   * Make an onSubmit method that will log the fields to the screen.